biowdl/biowdl.github.io/styleGuidelines.md

    in section 4.
 2. All bash commands should start with `set -e -o pipefail` if more than one bash command gets executed in the task.
-3. Commands should have a `~{preCommand}` following point 2 and before the actual command, if no docker container is specified in the runtime section.
+3. If (and only if) no docker container is specified in the runtime section (see Runtime section below), commands should have a `~{preCommand}` following point 2 and before the actual command.
    This will allow for a (eg.) a conda environment to be loaded for the execution of the task.
 This precommand should be placed *directly* before the actual command and should be settable as an inputs.